 The Dead Dunes moves fluidly from gentle ambient music, to pulse-pounding drums and electric guitar, through to epic orchestral action themes before settling down again.
 All with fragments of FINAL FANTASY XIII’s recurring themes to add familiarity.
 It all makes for a particularly memorable section of the game.

 Sands of Amber and Deep Down - FINAL FANTASY XIV: Shadowbringers

-The most recent game on this list, FINAL FANTASY XIV: Shadowbringer’s soundtrack is a tour de force.
+FINAL FANTASY XIV: Shadowbringer’s soundtrack is a tour de force.
 One of the great things about it is the way that tracks link, with themes and arrangements developing as the area or situation changes.

 The Amh Araeng desert theme, called Sands of Amber, is a great example - the lilting vocals and gentle drums create a hazy, dream-like atmosphere.

 But head into Malikah's Well (the track’s called Deep Down on the soundtrack) and the melody and arrangement takes on a much more sinister vibe, as befits such a dangerous dungeon.

 Speaking of soundtracks like no other… how could we not mention NieR:Automata?

 The game features powerful, evocative music throughout, and the desert theme, Memories of Dust, is a particularly striking piece.

 The mournful melody and beautiful vocals of J'nique Nicole combine to create a desert theme like no other.